Rider Plugin Development

 Including Custom Settings into a Plugin

 Rider plugins may introduce their own .DotSettings files with customized ReSharper settings.
-This is useful e.g. when a plugin brings its own file templates.
+This is useful e.g., when a plugin brings its own file templates.

 if the IntelliJ plugin id (the

-is the same as the IntelliJ plugin id;otherwise, the
+<id>element of the plugin.xml) includes a dot, thenbackend-plugin-idis the same as the IntelliJ plugin id;otherwise, the

-element of the plugin.xml) and the IntelliJ plugin id.
+backend-plugin-idis a concatenation of the IntelliJ plugin vendor name (the<vendor>element of the plugin.xml) and the IntelliJ plugin id.

 For example, for a plugin with the following plugin.xml contents, the file dotnet/Extensions/com.example.awesomeplugin/settings/templates.DotSettings would be picked up: